Huntingdale suburb profile

 Huntingdale property market performance

-Huntingdale’s property market has experienced significant growth over the past 12 months, with house values increasing by 18.3%.
-The current median house price stands at $710,000, reflecting strong demand in the area.
-In contrast, the unit market remains inactive, with no change in median value and minimal sales activity.
+Huntingdale's property market has shown robust growth over the past 12 months, with house values increasing by 11.3%.
+The current median house price stands at $860,000, reflecting strong demand in the area.
+However, there has been no activity in the unit market, with no units sold or rented, indicating a lack of supply or demand for this property type.

-Sales activity for houses has been robust, with 41 houses sold over the last 12 months.
-Houses are selling quickly, with a median of just 26 days on the market, indicating a competitive market environment.
-The unit market, however, shows little movement, with only 2 units sold and no median days on market data available.
+Sales activity for houses has been moderate, with 14 houses sold over the last 12 months.
+Houses are selling quickly, with a median of just 10 days on the market, suggesting a competitive market environment.

 | Houses | Units | |